-People ask me about my hair all the time.
-What they don’t see (and my family has had to deal with) is all the time it took me to figure out how to keep it in check.
-I am here to help you stop spinning your wheels with the perpetual searching and end your frustration by showing you how to determine your hair type and understand how to treat it properly.
-You’ll stop thinking, I hate my hair – 1 Step to End Your Frustration.
+I am here to help you stop spinning your wheels with the perpetual searching for the right products and end your frustration by showing you how to determine your hair type and understand how to treat it properly.
+You’ll stop thinking, I hate my hair and give you 1 step to end your frustration.

-The best way to read this post if you are in a hurry is: 1) read the first couple bulleted characteristics of hair types to get a general idea, 2) complete a quick hair stand test and 3) move to treatments.
+The best way to read this post if you are in a hurry is: 1) read the first couple bulleted characteristics of hair types to get a general idea, 2) complete a quick hair stand testand then 3) move to treatments.

-Continue reading if you are thinking any of the following:
+Continue reading if you thinking any of the following:

-Listen Linda, everyone hates their hair when they don’t get it.
+Listen everyone hates their hair when they don’t get it.
 Guaranteed.

 - Understanding your hair type